 Connect() is passed the version, an arbitrary string, and the username, a unique name in best case.

 To keep the connection alive and to get incoming messages continuously call:

 With Photon Chat you use public channels to group users or topics.
 Anyone who subscribes to a public channel gets all messages published within.
 New channels are created upon first subscription.

-The subscribe method is passed an array of strings for the channels to be subscribed.
+Pass an array of strings to Subscribe, for the channels to be subscribed.